GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/07.561-570/05.Christ-Is-Knocking-at-My-Sad-Heart/docs.md

 ---
+title: |
-title: 565.
-Christ Is Knocking at My Sad Heart
+    565. Christ Is Knocking at My Sad Heart - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 565.
+Christ Is Knocking at My Sad Heart.
+Christ is knocking at my sad heart;  Shall I let Him in?
+Patiently pleading with my sad heart;  O shall I let Him in?
+Cold and proud is my heart with sin,  Dark and cheerless is all within;  Christ is bidding me turn unto Him;  O shall I let Him in?
+    keywords:  |
-    keywords: Church Hymnal, Christ Is Knocking at My Sad Heart, Christ is knocking at my sad heart,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Christ Is Knocking at My Sad Heart, Christ is knocking at my sad heart.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 565. CHRIST IS KNOCKING AT MY SAD HEART
+####  Church Hymnal 1941,

 ```txt
 1.